hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 > To keep the number of messages low, while allowing quick recovery in case of a connectivity loss, we can mix both approaches — fixed topologies and tree-based broadcast — when the system is in a stable state, and fall back to gossip for failover and system recovery

-I briefly discovered but did not implement other interesting hybrid algorithms/protocols [^5] [^6] [^7] such as PlumTrees(the search term is "epidemic Broadcast Trees"), [SWIM](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf) used by [Consul's serf](https://www.serf.io/docs/internals/gossip.html), HyParView & HashGraph, and of course [fly.io's corrosion](https://github.com/superfly/corrosion) (built specifically for service discovery) and more!
+I briefly discovered but did not implement other interesting hybrid algorithms/protocols [^5] [^6] [^7] such as PlumTrees(the search term is "epidemic Broadcast Trees"), [SWIM](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf) used by [Consul's serf](https://www.serf.io/docs/internals/gossip.html), HyParView & HashGraph, and of course [fly.io's corrosion](https://github.com/superfly/corrosion) (built specifically for service discovery) or consul's memberlist[^10] and more!

 NB: My [final solution](https://github.com/hailelagi/gossip-glomers/tree/main/maelstrom-broadcast) isn't as efficient as it could be:

-It's above the minimum target for "chattiness" ie `30` `msgs-per-op` with `--topology tree4`:
+It's above the minimum target for "chattiness" ie `30` vs `30.05824` `msgs-per-op` with `--topology tree3` which is `a - [b, c, d]`:
 ```
- :net {:all {:send-count 67072,
+ :net {:all {:send-count 55144,
-             :recv-count 67072,
+             :recv-count 55144,
-             :msg-count 67072,
+             :msg-count 55144,
-             :msgs-per-op 38.680508},
+             :msgs-per-op 32.11648},
-       :clients {:send-count 3568, :recv-count 3568, :msg-count 3568},
+       :clients {:send-count 3534, :recv-count 3534, :msg-count 3534},
-       :servers {:send-count 63504,
+       :servers {:send-count 51610,
-                 :recv-count 63504,
+                 :recv-count 51610,
-                 :msg-count 63504,
+                 :msg-count 51610,
-                 :msgs-per-op 36.622837},
+                 :msgs-per-op 30.05824},
- }
+       :valid? true},
 ```

 but on target for latency:
 ```
-:stable-latencies {0 0, 0.5 87, 0.95 259, 0.99 322, 1 373},
+            :stable-latencies {0 0,
+                               0.5 148,
+                               0.95 354,
+                               0.99 420,
+                               1 457},
 ```

+This makes sense, we could shave off even more redundant ack messages by using async `n.Send` which doesn't expect a response/ack, but it makes it more difficult to be able to have timeouts or detect failure reliably a good middle ground is some kind of periodic polling mechanism with a `time.Sleep` empirically eyeballing what might be a good fit or a more sophisticated probabilistic model like [Phi-Accural](https://doc.akka.io/docs/akka/current/typed/failure-detector.html).

-but I think it's good enough as I've intuited the trade off here.
-Maelstrom has a "line", "grid" and several [spanning tree topologies](https://github.com/jepsen-io/maelstrom/blob/main/doc/03-broadcast/02-performance.md#broadcast-latency) by using one kind of network for example:
+I think it's good enough as I've better intuited the trade off here.
+Maelstrom has a "line", "grid" and several [spanning tree topologies](https://github.com/jepsen-io/maelstrom/blob/main/doc/03-broadcast/02-performance.md#broadcast-latency) by using one kind of network for example across the "line":
 ```
 a ++ b ++ c ++ d ++ e ++ f
 ```
-across the "line" or "ring", if you loop back around, you can pass fewer messages/duplicates but risk greater latency.
+or "ring" like riak[^5], you loop back around and can pass even fewer messages/duplicates but risk greater latency.

 ## 4. Grow-Only Counter/G-Counter